sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 The above condition evaluates to (someState AND (someOtherState OR yetAnotherState)).

-Conditions are defined at the root level in the DAML fileóoutside the scope of any module blockósince they are simply expressions (without an active aspect), and do not need to be associated with any controlling module; conditions should be considered global in scope.
+Conditions are defined at the root level in the DAML file‚Äîoutside the scope of any module block‚Äîsince they are simply expressions (without an active aspect), and do not need to be associated with any controlling module; conditions should be considered global in scope.
 The Boolean operators And, Or, and Not can be combined recursively to form complex conditional expressions if necessary, but conditions themselves cannot be used (recursively) in place of  states within another Condition block.

 Conditions are associated with a particular plug-in using the *condition* attribute.
 The xml fragment below specifies that this tab should appear whenever the active view is a map view.